Peghead Nation mandolin and guitar instructors play a tune that Bill Monroe wrote and named after one of his favorite guitarists, Doc Watson.

 by Dan Gabel

-Joe K. Walsh was in the Peghead Nation studio recently, recording lessons for his new Bluegrass Mandolin Jam Favorites course.
-During the shoot, Joe and Peghead Nation co-founder and guitar instructor Scott Nygaard played a great version of the Bill Monroe tune,“Watson’s Blues.”
-As Bill tells the story, he came up with the tune during a tour that he and Doc Watson were on, and Doc contributed the signature guitar lick that occurs throughout the tune.
+Joe K. Walsh was in the Peghead Nation studio a bit ago, recording lessons for his Bluegrass Mandolin Jam Favorites course.
+During the shoot, Joe and Peghead Nation co-founder and guitar instructor Scott Nygaard played a great version of the Bill Monroe tune, “Watson’s Blues,” which Joe teaches in his course.
+As Bill Monroe tells the story, he came up with the tune during a tour that he and Doc Watson were on, and Doc contributed the signature guitar lick that occurs throughout the tune.

 Comments and Discussion

 Please enter your email address and name to join the conversation on Peghead Nation.

 Start Learning Today

 Two Courses: $30/month or $300/year